 Eoin McEvoy (b.
-1990, Cavan, Ireland) is a realist artist who has been described as ‘the young Irish master of neo-figurative art.’
+1990, Cavan, Ireland) is an artist who has been described as ‘the young Irish master of neo-figurative art.’
 Known for textured, large-scale representational paintings with a focus on material experimentation, he began his career at the age of 19 with a sold-out solo show at the Cavan County Museum - since then he has gone on to show his work internationally, including at the Royal Scottish Academy, National Galleries of Scotland, and an early career retrospective at Wells House Museum in 2016.
 In 2019, Eoin McEvoy became the first Irish figurative painter to show their work in the Rijksmuseum, Amsterdam.

 Eoin McEvoy currently works between his studios in Paris Pantin, North London and a larger studio near the Irish border.
 His work is held in private collections internationally.

 'Eoin McEvoy is an artist of distinction who is a creative ambassador for County Cavan and Ireland.' -